MarkovShield/architecture_prototype/README.md

 ```

 ### Dependency packages
-To run the commands down here you will need the following packages installes on your system:
+To run the commands down here you will need the following packages installed on your system:

 *  `maven`
 *  `flink`